How to Deduplicate People and Companies in Bulk and Automatically

 Important considerations:

-- Exclusions apply to the entire duplicate group and cannot be applied to individual records within a group.
-If a group contains some records that are not actually duplicates, use Manual mode in Step 3 and uncheck the records that should not be merged.
+• Exclusions apply to Bulk mode only and to the entire duplicate group — they cannot be applied to individual records within a group.
+If you need to exclude a single record rather than the entire group, switch to Manual mode in Step 3 and uncheck the records that should not be merged.

-For additional approaches to merging duplicates, refer to our Deduplication Scenarios article.
+For additional approaches to merging duplicates, refer to our Common Scenarios articles.

 Need More Control Over Which Records Are Merged?